tradingview/charting-library-examples/react-example/README.md

 ## What is Charting Library

-The Charting Library is a standalone solution for displaying trading charts that you download, host on your servers, connect your own data & use in your site/app for free.
+Charting Library is a standalone solution for displaying charts.
+This free, downloadable library is hosted on your servers and is connected to your data feed to be used in your website or app.
+Learn more and download.
 [Learn more and download](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/).

 ## What is React